melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ### Sex Ratio

-The sex ratio was assumed to be 50:50 and plots of the sex ratio by year for data with sex-specific CAAL data are available in Figure \@ref(fig:sexratio-ABRAMS-RESEARCH), Figure \@ref(fig:sexratio-SWFSC-GF-ECOL), and
+The sex ratio at birth was assumed to be 50:50 and plots of the sex ratio by year for data with sex-specific CAAL data are available in Figure \@ref(fig:sexratio-ABRAMS-RESEARCH), Figure \@ref(fig:sexratio-SWFSC-GF-ECOL), and
 Figure \@ref(fig:sexratio-NWFSC-TWL)  along with 75% intervals calculated as Jeffreys intervals based on adjusted input sample sizes from Francis weighting [@Brown2001].
 The WCGBT survey provided the majority of age data to the assessment and no clear patterns can be seen in the sex ratios.
 For years with fish larger than 50 cm , the sex ratio is skewed towards females, but the data are too sparse to draw conclusions about the true sex ratio in the population.